Max24p7/daily-scheduler/README.md

 ## Installation

-Run the index.html file in a browser window or go to the github pages link here: <a href="">Daily Scheduler</a>
+Run the index.html file in a browser window or go to the github pages link here: <a href="https://max24p7.github.io/daily-scheduler/">Daily Scheduler</a>

 ## Usage